Little Italy, London: The Mazzini-Garibaldi club

 The Mazzini-Garibaldi club was a working man's club for working class London born Italians and was co-founded by Giuseppe Garibaldi during his visit to England, when Giuseppe Mazzini lived in the area.
 He also framed its constitution and was its first president.
-The club was originally located at 106 Farringdon road and later moved to 10 Laystall street.
-Its final location was in Red Lion street.
-During the war it was requisitioned as enemy property.
+The club was originally located at 106 Farringdon road and later moved to 10 Laystall Street.
+Its final location was in Red Lion Street.
+During the Second World War, it was requisitioned as enemy property.
 It then reopened in 1951 only to shut for the last time in 2008.
-Today there is a commemorative plaque to Mazzini in 10 Laystall street, one of their locations.
+Today there is a commemorative plaque to Mazzini in 10 Laystall Street, one of their locations.

 History

 Pre 19th century

 Previously the area was home to a working class community of pickpockets and fences and is seen in Oliver Twist.
 Working class Italians started settling the area and the authorities were happy to see hard working Italians replace the previous inhabitants.